BereketAbera/printf/README.md

 ## How to use the fuction

 ### `_printf(FORMAT_STRING, ARGUMENTS)`
-The `format string` is where you will pass the special values listed below The `argments` are the corresponding values for the format string special values
+The `format string` is where you will pass the special values listed below and the `argments` are the corresponding values for the format string special values

 You can call the _printf fuction with the following arguments in the FORMAT string
 ### -%c